PlateGlassArmour/Quicsell-Early-Game-Omnimechs/README.md

 2- Brawler (high armour, short range, very survivable)
 3- Backstabber (low to medium armour, short to medium range, highly mobile)
-4- Support (low to medium armour, medium to long range, support weapons and equipment, generally low direct damage)
+4- Support (low to medium armour, medium to long range, support weapons and equipment, generally low direct damage) Mech variant names will be defined by their roll.
+(COM-QS1 will be the sniper, COM-QS2 will be the Brawler, etc.)

 ### Primary Armaments are:
 1- Ballistic